oranda/libanius-scalajs-react/README.md

 The scala-js-react library is used to model front-end components and event handling according to Facebook's React framework.

-Ajax calls are made to the QuizService which runs on a spray server (app/jvm folder).
+Ajax calls are made to the QuizService which runs on an akka http server (app/jvm folder).
 The service communicates with the Libanius core library to fetch quiz items.

 As usual, the data store maintained by the Libanius core for the quiz is just a file or collection of